On the Limits of Layer Pruning for Generative Reasoning in Large Language Models: Layer Pruning and Recovery

+Layer pruning has been widely studied as a simple and effective compression strategy for LLMs \citep{men2025shortgpt,kim2024shortened,song2024sleb,yang2024laco,chen2024streamlining}.
+In this work, we study a standard post-pruning pipeline under compute-constrained settings: (1) remove $N$ layers according to a fixed strategy, and (2) recover performance through post-training.
+We consider two commonly used strategies for selecting layers: Block Influence (BI) and Reverse Order \citep{men2025shortgpt,muralidharan2024compact,wang2025fewer,lu2024reassessing}.
+BI removes layers whose output activations exhibit high cosine similarity with their inputs, as measured on a calibration dataset (e.g., C4 \cite{dodge2021documenting}), while Reverse Order prunes layers from the tail end of the model.
+Experiments in this paper are primarily conducted on Gemma2-2B-It, Llama-3.1-8B-It, Qwen-2.5-7B-Instruct, and Mistral-7B-Instruct-v0.3.

+\paragraph{Post-Training with SGR.} Following pruning, performance is typically recovered via supervised finetuning on high-quality prompt--response datasets \citep{chen2024streamlining,ma2023llm,gromov2024unreasonable,lu2024reassessing,wang2025fewer,xia2023sheared}.
+Prior work has also explored ``self-distillation'' approaches that refine or rewrite dataset responses using the base model \citep{thangarasa2025self}.
+It can be considered as a form of knowledge distillation where the unpruned model is the teacher and pruned model is the student \cite{hinton2015distilling}.

+In this work, we adopt a simplified form of self-distillation in which we discard dataset responses entirely and instead use self-generated responses (SGR) on the prompts using the unpruned model.
+The resulting prompt--response pairs are then used to finetune the pruned model via QLoRA.
+This formulation removes dependence on reference outputs and isolates the extent to which the pruned model can recover capabilities from its own generated supervision.
+We use this approach as a simple and strong baseline for studying post-pruning recovery.
+Experiments are conducted on Alpaca-cleaned \citep{taori_alpaca_2023} and Dolci datasets \citep{olmo2025olmo}.

-In contrast, generative benchmarks require the model to produce a sequence of tokens to arrive at a valid solution, often involving multi-step reasoning or structured generation.
+\paragraph{Benchmarks.} Following standard literature, in this paper, we evaluate on the following classification benchmarks: HellaSwag \citep{zellers2019hellaswag}, PIQA \citep{bisk2020piqa}, MMLU \citep{hendrycks2020measuring}, WinoGrande \citep{sakaguchi2021winogrande}, OpenBookQA \citep{mihaylov2018can}, ARC-E \citep{clark2018think}, and ARC-C \citep{clark2018think}.
+All classification results are computed using the \texttt{lm-evaluation-harness} framework \citep{gao2021framework}.
+We also consider a diverse set of generative benchmarks spanning multiple domains, including GSM8K for mathematical reasoning \citep{cobbe2021training}, HumanEval\textsuperscript{+} and MBPP\textsuperscript{+} for code generation \citep{liu2023your}, and XSUM for summarization \citep{narayan2018don}.
+While in classification benchmarks, evaluation reduces to scoring a fixed set of candidate outputs via log-likelihood comparison, in generative benchmarks, we require the model to produce a sequence of tokens to arrive at a valid solution, often involving multi-step reasoning or structured generation.
 These tasks place substantially different demands on the model than classification benchmarks.
-In this work, we consider a diverse set of generative benchmarks spanning multiple domains, including GSM8K for mathematical reasoning \cite{cobbe2021training}, HumanEval\textsuperscript{+} and MBPP\textsuperscript{+} for code generation \cite{liu2023your}, and XSUM for summarization \cite{narayan2018don}.

-Table~\ref{tab:classif_gen_summary} illustrates the stark discrepancy between classification and generative performance retention under layer pruning for four different models. {\bf {\em While classification accuracy remains largely intact, performance on generative tasks degrades substantially.}} Results are sourced from \citet{lu2024reassessing} when available.
-Complete results are reported in Table~\ref{tab:classif_gen_summary_appendix}.